tdwg/tag/docs/reference/boolean/index.md

 ## 2 Recommendations

 1. When the boolean data type exists, 0 and 1 do not behave like traditional integers (where 1 + 1 = 2 ).
 Rather they are binary representations of a true/false concept.
 A clear distinction is crucial to mitigate the risk of misinterpreting boolean data values as integers with mathematical implications.
 Camel-cased terms expecting boolean values should be prefaced with *is* (e.g., isExtinct, isTypeSpecimen).
-Snake-cased terms should be appended with *\_yn* (e.g., extinct_yn, type_speciment_yn).
+Snake-cased terms should be appended with *\_yn* (e.g., extinct_yn, type_specimen_yn).

 2. The boolean enumerated domain \[true, false\] is the most interoperable domain with the widest support by major programming languages and database technologies.

 3. The numeric boolean enumerated domain \[0, 1\] should be used for ETL (Extract, Transform, Load) processes with database technologies that lack native boolean support.
 Otherwise, the numeric domain should be avoided to mitigate risks associated with numerical misinterpretation.

 4. The values `true` and `false` should always be lowercase to minimize the interoperability issues with case-sensitive systems.
 The casing changes should be strictly need based in cases where capitalization is necessary for compatibility.
 For example, Python boolean values are proper-cased (True, False).
-Usage of the proper-cased versions of true and false should be strictly limited to the python application codebase where it is needed for compatibility.
+Usage of the proper-cased versions of true and false should be strictly limited to the Python application codebase where it is needed for compatibility.

 5. Do not use abbreviations for boolean values (e.g., `T`, `F`, `t`).
 Abbreviations can be easily misinterpreted and are weak concept representations.

 6. Null is not a boolean value and therefore does not belong in a column with a boolean data type.
 A default value should be assigned to boolean data types to avoid null values entirely.
 If a *null* value is needed to express a property accurately, then the table and column decisions should be re-evaluated.

 7. Character string values that belong to a boolean enumerated domain should not be localized.
-For example, the French translations of `true` and `false`, `*vrai*` and `*faux*`*,* are not valid boolean enumerated domain values.
+For example, the French translations of `true` and `false`, `vrai` and `faux`, are not valid boolean enumerated domain values.

 8. To accommodate the *not null* restriction, columns defined using the boolean data type in database schemas should always include a default boolean enumerated domain value.